-Microbiology is the study of microorganisms — specifically, disease-causing microorganisms.
+Microbiology is the study of disease-causing microorganisms.
 Microbiology is responsible for identifying infectious agents in tissue, bone marrow, blood, urine, sputum, feces, cerebrospinal fluid, and other body fluids.
-Also in any foreign bodies such as catheters or artificial components.
-The infectious agents are then tested for sensitivity to certain antibiotics used to treat infections.
+The infectious agents can also be tested for sensitivity to certain antibiotics used to treat infections.

 Microbiology uses various techniques to identify microorganisms, including the following: